fvalverd/AutoApi/README.md

 ## Testing AutoApi

-To run AutoApi test there is a script called *run_tests.py*.
-This script will automatically start and stop two MongoDB servers (one with authentication enabled) only for testing purpose.
+To run the AutoApi test there is a script called *run_tests.py*.
+This script will automatically start and stop two MongoDB servers (one with authentication enabled) for testing purpose only.

 <pre>
 $ ./run_tests.py [nose-parameters]